OctopusDeploy/blog/blog/2021-05/using-remote-backend-with-terraform/index.md

 Infrastructure activities are often defined as [Runbooks](https://octopus.com/docs/runbooks).
 This post assumes you're familiar with creating [projects](https://octopus.com/docs/projects) within Octopus, so we'll skip that part.

-1. Create a runbook in your project.
+1. Create a runbook for your project.
 I called mine **Terraform Apply**.
 1. Add a **Apply a Terraform template** step to your process.

 This step template is large, so we'll go over the minimum components to get this working.